miurahr/inflate64/README.rst

-Deflate64
+inflate64
 =========

+inflate64 is a python package to provide decompression(inflate) funciton of deflate64 compression algorithm.

 Copyright and License
 ---------------------

-Copyright (C) 2022 Hiroshi Miura
+- Copyright (C) 2022 Hiroshi Miura

+- Copyright (C) 1995-2022 Jean-loup Gailly and Mark Adler

-Copyright (C) 1999-2017 Igor Pavlov
+- Copyright (C) 2020 Force Charlie

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public